-Figure 3.5 shows the number of people alive in 1988 and 2011.
+Figure 3.5 is a geographical representation of the world's population in 1988 and 2011, and the spread of incomes in different countries and regions.
 As you can see, total world population grew significantly (by around 2 billion); sub-Saharan Africa experienced the largest proportional rise in numbers.
-The diagram also shows the changing distribution of wealth within China, India and other groups of countries:
+The diagram also shows the changing distribution of wealth within China, India and other groups of countries during the 1990s and early 2000s (two key decades during which the world's economic and geopolitical make-up changed greatly):

-- The modal (most common) income has increased in most countries and regions except sub-Saharan Africa. - The number and proportion of people with a middle-class income of US\$3,650 or greater has risen.
+- The modal (most common) income has increased in most countries and regions. - The number and proportion of people with a middle-class income of US\$3,650 or greater also rose.